Handsworth, West Midlands: Events

 Handsworth Park has hosted numerous events: The Birmingham Tattoo, The Birmingham Festival (both originally called Handsworth- rather than Birmingham).
 The Handsworth Carnival grew out of the Flower Show and Carnival; Caribbean-style carnivals began in Handsworth Park, in 1984, with a street procession via Holyhead Road.
 In 1994 the carnival was held in Handsworth Park for the last time.
 The following year it was moved from the park out onto the streets of Handsworth, since which time it has been known as the Birmingham International Carnival.
 In 1999, it was again held in a park, but this time in Perry Park.

 Education

 Among education providers is the Rookery School, a 100-year-old mixed state primary school, still housed largely in its original buildings.
+These were opened in 1899 to the designs of the architect Edward Holmes.

 Secondary schools include Handsworth Wood Girls' Academy, Holyhead School, St John Wall Catholic School, also, selective state schools such as King Edward VI Handsworth Grammar School for Boys and King Edward VI Handsworth School (girls).